powMCTGensampleSizeMCTGenprepareGen and the

 apply the traditional MCP-Mod procedure via the

-also supply the mean at the placebo, denoted placEff
+also supply the mean at the placebo, denoted placEff.
+An

 example of data generated from a candidate relative risk dose-response